+The following is an example Python code to run Pile remotely.
 This script can be found in the Samples folder.
-It illustrates basic operations like
+It illustrates basic operations like import win32com.client

 - o File opening,

 - o Analysing,

 - o File saving,

 - o Updating loads, and

 - o Querying nodal settlements.